ledeprogram/courses/foundations/mapping/merging-qgis-complex/README.md

 END
 ```

-Turn off edit mode, scroll through the attribute table to make sure things look all right, and now it's time to **EXPORT!**
+Once you've successfully added that column, turn off edit mode, scroll through the attribute table to make sure things look all right.
+If it's A-OK, now it's time to **EXPORT!**

 ## Exporting the new shapefile

-`File > Save` in QGIS saves a **QGIS project**, not your cool new shapefile.
+`File > Save` in QGIS saves a **QGIS project**, not your cool new shapefile. **QGIS projects can't be imported into TileMill, though, only the resulting shapefile.**

 You'll want to save the QGIS project if you're worried about having made a mistake, or if you want to re-join or anything later (just so you don't have to repeat all the steps again).
-QGIS projects can't be imported into TileMill, though, only the resulting shapefile.
+But if you'd like to make use of your shapefile, you'll need to export it individually.

 To save (or export) the shapefile, you'll need to right-click and select `Save As...`.
 You can also do this from the `Layer` menu up top.